psibot/creep3rV2/README.md

 # How to use:

 This is a big smash up of a lot of various tools I have made in the past along with some new ones.
 It includes a array of tools for helping with pentesting and messing around on the net.
-Currently only have installer files made for Ubuntu &amp; systems, but if you know what you're doing you can easily read them and get what you need to get all the dependencies installed on your own.
+Currently only have installer files made for Ubuntu systems, but if you know what you're doing you can easily read them and get what you need to get all the dependencies installed on your own.

 I made a quick basic demonstration video you to give a general overview of what it has included, you can watch it here: http://youtu.be/z9rq1SBIYI0